IamLunchbox/powerdns-cli/README.md

 ## Todos
 The following things are on my roadmap before a beta release:
-1. Full idempotence: Tsigkeys require review
+1. Renaming all commands by topic specific grouping
-2. Version tests in tox
+2. Pytest and Version tests

 After the beta is done, i plan to port the code to implement it in ansible.
 1. PowerDNS ansible module which has similar features to this one